Tips to Conquer Holiday Anxiety Disorder

 This might be the dollar amount or the number of gifts you’ll purchase.
 It might mean how much time you’ll spend shopping (maybe the online purchase isn’t as perfect as something you’d pick out in a store, but it’s a lot easier!).
 Also, consider how you can say no to unacceptable behavior, whether from a child, friend or family member.
 This also applies to work.
 Learn to say NO to yourself!
 Perfectionism destroys productivity.
 Be realistic in terms of what you can accomplish in a given time, and what you can’t.
 Have clear priorities and learn to self-advocate.

 Write down your frustrations – it’s better than taking them out on others, or yourself.
 Keep a gratitude journal to remind yourself of what you have, and what you’ve done.
 Keep a list of what you can do differently next year, and a reminder of what you’ve done that works.
-(Don’t count on remembering, although do try to remember where you keep your Journal and lists!)
+(Don’t count on remembering anything, although do try to remember where you keep your Journal and lists!)

 Pause – Breathe – Appreciate